-Despite the relatively low probability of success, Palo Alto is once again appealing its allocation.
-Citing its famously high jobs-to-housing ratio of more than 3-to-1, the city argues in its appeal that it is being penalized by ABAG for its recent efforts to curb job growth, a trend for which city leaders believe it should be rewarded with a smaller allocation.
+Despite the relatively low probability of success, Palo Alto is appealing its allocation, citing its famously high jobs-to-housing ratio of more than 3-to-1.
+The city argues in its appeal that it is being penalized by ABAG for its recent efforts to curb job growth, a trend for which city leaders believe it should be rewarded with a smaller allocation.
 After being assigned more than 6,086 dwellings for the period between 2023 and 2031, the city is requesting that for this reason, as well as several others, its allocation should be reduced by 1,500 units, to 4,586.

 Pleasant Hill, by contrast, is arguing that its assigned allocation would hinder economic growth by forcing it to designate commercial lands for residential use, limiting its ability to create jobs.
 The city is asking that its allocation be reduced from 1,803 to 784 housing units.

-Saratoga, which was assigned 1,712 units, similarly argues in its letter that the housing allocation will force it "to consider reducing the limited commercial job producing development that it has."
-In requesting a 50% reduction, to 856 units, the city's letter also posits that the allocation will effectively force Saratoga to build housing in areas that are vulnerable to wildfires, for lack of more suitable options.
+Saratoga, which was assigned 1,712 units, similarly argues in its letter that the housing allocation will force it "to consider reducing the limited commercial job-producing development that it has."
+In requesting a 50% reduction, to 856 units, the city's letter also posits that the allocation will effectively force Saratoga to build housing in areas that are vulnerable to wildfires, for lack of more suitable land options.

 Requiring the higher number, the letter from Saratoga Mayor Yan Zhao states, would necessarily entail construction in the city's Wild Urban Interface area, which contains much of the city's existing housing stock and which "cannot sustain increased housing density."